 The Creative Hub was founded to provide a place where people could learn writing skills, and have fun.
-Check our drop menu of writing courses above, which are taught in our rooms at Princes St in the Auckland CBD.
+Check our drop menu of writing courses above, which are taught in our rooms at 23 Princes St in the Auckland CBD and 150 Cuba Street in the Wellington CBD.
 Our ONLINE Introduction to Creative Writing course can be begun at any time.

 Our tutors and workshop leaders are some of New Zealand's most successful writers, with a wide range of prizes and awards between them, and a rich variety of published works to their name.
 In the last three years, thirty of our graduates have published novels or been successful in national or international writing awards.